blessinvarkey/musings/posts/docker/13-02-22-all-things-docker.md

  In simple terms, Docker is a software platform that simplifies the process of **building**, **running**, **managing** and **distributing** applications.
 It does this by virtualizing the operating system of the computer on which it is installed and running.

- Basically, it wraps & ships the application and the dependencies to avoid say a scenario where the code works perfectly on the developer's system, while the ops team is unable to execute the same.
+ Basically, it wraps & ships the application and the dependencies to avoid.
+Say a scenario where the code works perfectly on the developer's system, while the ops team is unable to execute the same.

 <img src= "https://external-preview.redd.it/aR6WdUcsrEgld5xUlglgKX_0sC_NlryCPTXIHk5qdu8.jpg?auto=webp&s=5fe64dd318eec71711d87805d43def2765dd83cd" alt="drawing" width="300"/>